 Investing Accounts:

-Investing account is also involves storing your money for future needs, but instead of relying on low interest rate, your money is invested in various assets (ETF, Stocks, Bonds, Mutual Funds, Segregated funds etc) for higher growth with higher rate of return.
+An investing account also involves storing your money for future needs, but instead of relying on a low interest rate, your money is invested in various assets (ETFs, Stocks, Bonds, Mutual Funds, Segregated funds, etc.) for higher growth with a higher rate of return.

 • Investing products such as stocks can have much higher returns than savings accounts.

-• No taxes on some investment accounts such as TFSA.
+• No taxes on some investment accounts such as a TFSA.

-• Returns are not always guaranteed as they depend on market
+• Returns are not always guaranteed as they depend on the market.

 • All investments have a certain level of risk.